-2.3- Fraud, Waste & Abuse
+2.4- Fraud, Waste & Abuse (All Plans)

-It is the policy of VNSNY CHOICE to comply with all federal and state laws regarding fraud, waste, and abuse, to implement and enforce procedures to detect and prevent fraud, waste, and abuse regarding claims submitted to federal and state healthcare programs, and to provide protection for those who report in good faith actual or suspected wrongdoing.
+It is the policy of VNSNY CHOICE to comply with all federal and state laws regarding fraud, waste, and abuse.
+VNSNY CHOICE will implement and enforce procedures to detect and prevent fraud, waste, and abuse regarding claims submitted to federal and state healthcare programs, and to provide protection for those who report in good faith actual or suspected wrongdoing.